Agni133/Reflectify-Daily-reflection-Motivation-/README.md

 - Surprise dopamine hit to start your day

 ### 💬 Graph System
- - Shows the graph and activity of the user mood based of how many times user have been sad and
+ - Shows the graph and activity of the user mood based of how many times user have been sad and happy or exicted

 ---